 Although inclusion of a default document is adequate to block directory browsing in the folder in question, it does not block directory browsing in subfolders or other folders -- thus default documents must be included in each folder.
 Not enabling directory browsing is simpler.

-The NVCC myDrive student server enables directory browsing for each student website and the folders within.
-The NVCC faculty server and www.billpegram.com do not enable directory browsing.
+The NVCC myDrive student server enables directory browsing for each student website and the folders within. www.billpegram.com does not t enable directory browsing.
 Where directory browsing is enabled, one sees the filename information.
 Where it is not enabled, one gets an error message, but the specific error message is server-dependent.

-On Windows servers running IIS, whether directory browsing is enabled and the list of filenames and extensions that qualify as a default document can be set in a config.sys file.
+On Windows servers running IIS, the list of filenames and extensions that qualify as a default document can be set in a config.sys file.
 Here is a sample config.sys file that does the following (I have bolded the applicable lines)

 <?xml version="1.0" encoding="UTF-8"?>